AndersDeath/diary2/000-current.md

 # 01 August - Donnerstag - Berlin - 679 Tag der Einwanderung - Warm Sunny

 The day was nice despite that I had to spend time in office.
+I don't like it, you know.